-The Army Reserve CID Special Agent must meet the following qualifications, some waivers are allowed.
+The Reserve Warrant Officer Special Agent must meet the following qualifications.
+Some waivers are allowed and are annotated with [waivers considered.]

-Normal color vision, based upon a PIP examination [no waivers].
+Normal color vision, based upon a PIP examination.

 - A minimum score of 107 in aptitude area ST.